-The Management Incentive Plan, in which all Named Executive Officers participate, was established in December 1998.
-On June 5, 2013, the Management Incentive Plan was amended and restated to clarify that the Compensation Committee selects participants in the plan and establishes their individual target awards.
+The Management Incentive Plan, in which all Named Executive Officers participate, was established in December 1998, and specifies that the Compensation Committee shall select participants in the plan and establish their individual target awards.
 The plan provides cash incentive payments that are tied directly to achievement of our performance metrics and goals.
 If we achieve the performance metrics and goals selected by the Committee, then cash incentive payments are provided to participants early in the year following such achievement.

-On January 29, 2018, the Compensation Committee selected annual performance metrics and goals and target annual cash incentive awards for 2018 under the Management Incentive Plan.
-Based on 2018 results achieved as compared to the 2018 Management Incentive Plan performance goals, 145% of the target amount was earned, and the Committee approved payments of 145% of the target amount for Management Incentive Plan participants on January 29, 2019.
+On January 29, 2019, the Compensation Committee selected annual performance metrics and goals and target annual cash incentive awards for 2019 under the Management Incentive Plan.
+Based on 2019 results achieved as compared to the 2019 Management Incentive Plan performance goals, 142% of the target amount was earned, and the Committee approved payments of 142% of the target amount for Management Incentive Plan participants on January 28, 2020.
 For more detailed information with regard to performance metrics and goals, see the section entitled Compensation - Compensation Discussion and Analysis.